rcherrueau/execo/doc/execo.rst

 Some exceptions may sometimes be triggered at python shutdown, with the message ``most likely raised during interpreter shutdown``.
-They are most likely caused by a bug in shutdown code's handling of threads termination, and thus should be ignored.
+They are most likely caused by a bug in shutdown code's handling of threads termination, and thus can be ignored.
 See http://bugs.python.org/issue1856